 Don’t miss these easy, inexpensive ways to freshen up your home for fall, brighten your surroundings and really get the most out of this lovely season!

 Even though the fall season in the UK isn’t generally as bright or sunny as it is in North America, I love this time of year.
 I’m definitely a believer in ‘September is the new January’ and I always feel like fall is a lovely new start regardless of what the weather is like.
 It makes me want to make the most of my home and I really enjoy sprucing things up.
 Here are some hints and tips to help you freshen up your home for fall easily, without spending a lot of money.

 Easy Tips to Help You Freshen Up Your Home For Fall

 A wreath made with autumn leaves, pinecones, berries, feathers or other items from nature can look gorgeous on a front door.
-(The one above was made for me by Green Parlour.)
+(The one above were made for me by Green Parlour.)
 Or create a mantle display using autumn flowers and small gourds or squash.
-A few small autumn accents scattered throughout your home can make big impact.
+A few small autumn accents scattered throughout your home can make a big impact.